 Tips to getting the best Proper Cloth slim fit shirt

-Forearms: For Proper Cloth custom shirt sizes, you have the ability to specify the forearm to be “Slim” or “Traditional.”
-The slim setting will make for only one pleat at the cuff, while the traditional setting makes for two.
-While it may seem obvious that the “Slim” setting is a better choice if you’re making a very slim fit shirt, you do want to give it a second thought.
+Forearms: For Proper Cloth custom shirt sizes, you have the ability to specify one, two, or three pleats in the forearm.
+While it may seem obvious that the one pleat setting is the best choice for a very slim fit shirt, you do want to give it a second thought.
 If you go aggressively slim at the bicep/upper arm of the shirt, and also specify a small cuff size, then there is a chance that the shirt will be too tight right at the elbow.
-Often times, in this case we will set the forearm to traditional so that we can maintain a fitted sleeve at the upper arm without being too tight at the elbow.
+Often times, in this case we will set the forearm to two or three pleats so that we can maintain a fitted sleeve at the upper arm without being too tight at the elbow.

 Tailored Shoulder Armpit Fit: Another size option you can use to really tune a Proper Cloth shirt size is the Shoulder/Armpit Fit.
 Here we have two options, “Full” and “Tailored”.
 What you select here will determine the shape of the pattern where the sleeves attach to the shirt body.
 If you want a really slim, tailored looking shirt we usually suggest selecting tailored here, though be aware that this selection may slightly limit your range of motion.
 Meaning, it will look more tailored but when you move around, reaching up or forward you will feel the shirt against your body a bit more.

 Wearing a slim fit shirt tucked vs untucked